pulsecat/cryptotrader.org/pages/api_v2.md

 Provides an interface to base trading on any exchage supported by the platform

-##### Portfolio object
+##### Portfolios object
-The portfolio object gives access to information about funds on the exchange.
+The **portfolios** object gives access to information about funds on all exchanges the algorithm has access to.
 During live trading this data gets updated automatically before handle method is called and after orders are traded.
+**@portfolio** is a link to primary markets's portfolio

 **Example:**